Nonary/PlayNiteWatcher/readme.md

 - Your host computer is Windows-based.
 - Sunshine is installed, version 0.20 or higher.

 ## Setup Instructions

-Note: The script automatically adds Playnite's fullscreen mode to Sunshine, allowing you to skip manually adding every game—focus on your favorites.
+**Note:** This script automatically adds Playnite's fullscreen mode to Sunshine, so you don't need to manually add every game—just focus on your favorites.

-1. Open the PlayNite application on your computer.
+1. **Open PlayNite**: Launch the PlayNite application on your computer.
-2. Navigate to the [Playnite Add-ons page](https://playnite.link/addons.html) and download the "Sunshine App Export" extension.
-When prompted, open it in PlayNite.
+2. **Download the Extension**: Visit the [Playnite Add-ons page](https://playnite.link/addons.html) and download the "Sunshine App Export" extension.
+When prompted, open the extension in PlayNite.
-3. Restart PlayNite as instructed to move to the next steps.
+3. **Restart PlayNite**: Follow the on-screen instructions to restart PlayNite and proceed to the next steps.
-4. Select the games you want to export to Sunshine within PlayNite.
+4. **Select Games to Export**: In PlayNite, select the games you want to export to Sunshine.
+5. **Export Games**:
-5. Go to "Controller" in the top-left corner, then "Extensions" -> "Sunshine App Export" -> "Export selected games."
+   - Click on "Controller" in the top-left corner.
+   - Navigate to "Extensions" -> "Sunshine App Export" -> "Export selected games."
-6. If Sunshine's installation path has changed, click "Browse" to find it; if not, click "Export Games."
-Confirm the admin rights UAC prompt that appears.
+6. **Specify Sunshine Path**: If the installation path for Sunshine has changed, click "Browse" to locate it.
+If the path is correct, click "Export Games."
+Confirm the User Account Control (UAC) prompt that appears.
-7. Run "Installer.bat" by double-clicking it, and accept the admin prompt.
-A list of your selected games will be displayed.
+7. **Run the Installer**: Double-click "Installer.bat" and accept the UAC prompt to continue.
-8. Follow any provided instructions if a configuration error occurs.
+8. **Handle Configuration Errors**: If a configuration error occurs, follow any additional instructions provided.
-9. Click "Install" to finalize the setup
+9. **Finalize Setup**: Click "Install" to complete the setup process.
+This will terminate any existing Moonlight sessions and restart PlayNite.

-The script will automatically remove any duplicate applications during an export and will also remove all exports when uninstalling the script.
+### Important Notes:
+- **Automatic Duplicate Removal**: The script automatically removes duplicate exports when installing, so you don't have to worry about accidentally adding the same game more than once.

-You will need to export and install the script again each time you wish to add more games to Sunshine.
+- **Re-exporting Games**: You need to re-export and reinstall the script each time you want to add more games to Sunshine.

-To remove applications, visit the Sunshine Web UI application tab and remove them there, or uninstall the script to automatically remove all exports.
+- **Removing Applications**: To remove exported applications, either:
+  - Visit the Sunshine Web UI application tab and remove them manually, or
+  - Uninstall the script, which will remove remove **all** exported games.

 ## Troubleshooting

-If you encounter issues with the PlayNite Watcher script, take the following steps:
+If you encounter any issues with the PlayNite Watcher script, follow these steps:

-1. Revisit the setup instructions to verify correct completion.
+1. **Review Setup Instructions**: Double-check the setup instructions to ensure all steps were completed correctly.
-2. Check that all prerequisites are in place and configured correctly.
+2. **Verify Prerequisites**: Confirm that all required prerequisites are installed and properly configured.
-3. Ensure Sunshine is updated to at least version 0.20.
+3. **Update Sunshine**: Ensure that Sunshine is updated to at least version 0.20.

+### Export Issues: Not All Games Are Exported
+The export feature only works for games with downloaded metadata.
+If you have added games manually (e.g., via scanning or manual entry), ensure that you download all necessary metadata for those games.
+To download metadata in Playnite:

+1. Right-click the game in Playnite.
+2. Select "Edit."
+3. Click the "Download Metadata" button.
+4. Choose "IGDB," select the correct game name, and follow the on-screen instructions to import all available data.

+**Tip:** You can automate metadata downloads for all games by clicking the Playnite menu button and selecting "Download Metadata" (or press Control + D).

+### Session Not Terminating When Closing a Game
+If the script doesn’t terminate the session when you close a game, it may be due to the script being saved in a location that requires administrator rights.
+This script does not run in administrator mode.
+To resolve this:

+- Adjust the folder's file permissions to allow write access for users.
+- Alternatively, move the folder to your user profile (e.g., Documents, Desktop) and reinstall the script.

-If problems persist, seek further support on the Sunshine or Moonlight Discord channels.
-The script's creator is DemonCat.
+If these steps don’t resolve your issues, seek further support on the Sunshine or Moonlight Discord channels.
+You can also contact the script creator, demon.cat, for additional help.